 These talented and fortunate film makers will be treated to a celebration of their work by President Obama, Bill Nye (The Science Guy,) Neil deGrasse Tyson (astrophysicist and Director of the Hayden Planetarium) and celebrities Conan O'Brien and Kal Penn.
 Additionally, they'll get a sneak peak of Fox and National Geographic's upcoming television series, "Cosmos, A Spacetime Odyssey."

-Education Secretary Arne Duncan says, "Today's going to be a fun day, but this event speaks to something much bigger."
-He points out that the majority of American schools lack the types of technology that are being highlighted in these student films.
-This points to the impetus behind this festival: to make changes in education that President Obama is promoting with his ConnectEd initiative, a program to connect all of American students to the digital age "with next-generation broadband and high-speed wireless within five years."
+Duncan points to the impetus behind this festival: to make changes in education that President Obama is promoting with his ConnectEd initiative, a program to connect all of American students to the digital age "with next-generation broadband and high-speed wireless within five years.

 The festival starts at 2:30 and can be watched in its entirety; individual selections from the 16 finalists can be viewed now.